hed-standard/hed-specification/docs/source/Appendix_A.md

   - Specifies a character used in values of this class.
 * - `conversionFactor`
   - unit, unitModifier
-  - Multiplicative factor to multiply by to convert to default units. <br/>
+  - Multiplicative factor to multiply by to convert to default <br/>
+    units.
 (Added in version 8.1.0.)
 * - `defaultUnits`*
   - unitClass
   - Specifies units to use if placeholder value has no units.
+* - `deprecatedFrom`*
+  - element
+  - This element is deprecated.
+The value of the attribute <br/>is the latest schema version in which the element<br/>appeared before it was deprecated..
 * - `extensionAllowed`
   - node
   - A tag can have unlimited levels of child nodes added.
+* - `inLibrary`
+  - element
+  - This schema element is from the named library schema,<br/>not the standard schema.
+(Added/removed by tools.)
 * - `recommended`
   - node
   - Event-level HED strings should include this tag.